b4cktr4ck2/Shellcode-Cleaner/README.md

 Now you can paste it into your exploit without needing to organize it further.
 Please report any issues and I'll do my best to fix.

+##License

+It's under GNU/GPL v3, so have at it.